MAxPy-Project/MAxPy/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip: teste
+To use Lumache, first install it using pip: teste tete

 .. .. code-block:: console
 ..